rich-iannone/greenwood/ROADMAP.md

 - Bootstrap and analytical methods for uncertainty quantification
 - Predictive intervals for time-varying Cox model forecasts
-- Robust (sandwich) variance for Kaplan-Meier: correct CI coverage for inverse-probability-weighted curves, replacing Greenwood's formula with a sandwich estimator when non-integer weights are present (analogous to `robust=True` in R's **survfit**)
 - Clustered robust variance for Kaplan-Meier: extend the sandwich estimator to handle correlated observations (e.g., recurring events, patients nested in clusters), matching R's `cluster()` term in **survfit** formulas